erikamc99/erikamc99/README.md

 ---

 ## 📌 About Me
-- 💻 I'm a developer with a keen interest in building impactful solutions.
+- 💻 I'm a future developer with a keen interest in building impactful solutions.
-- 🌱 Currently learning and exploring [insert technologies or topics you're learning, e.g., React, Django, SQL, Python, etc.].
+- 🌱 Currently learning and exploring at a Full-Stack Bootcamp in Factoria F5.
-- 🌟 Fun fact: [Insert something unique about yourself, e.g., "I'm the cat lady."].
+- 🌟 Fun fact: My desktop is full of cat furr & I'm proud of it.

 ---

 ## ⚙️ Current Stack
 Here are the technologies and tools I work with:

-- **Languages**: [JavaScript, HTML5, CSS]
+- **Languages**: JavaScript, HTML5, CSS.
-- **Frameworks & Libraries**: [React]
+- **Frameworks & Libraries**: React.
-- **Tools**: [Git, Jira, Trello, Figma, etc.]
+- **Tools**: Git, Jira, Trello, Figma, etc.
-- **Cloud Platforms**: [iCloud, Google Cloud, Dropbox, etc.]
+- **Cloud Platforms**: iCloud, Google Cloud, Dropbox, etc.

 ---